twilio/voice-quickstart-ios/README.md

 Once you’ve done that, restart the server so it uses the new configuration info.
 Now it's time to test.

-Open up a browser and visit the URL for your application server's **Access Token endpoint**: `https://{YOUR_SERVER_URL}/accessToken`.
+Open up a browser and visit the URL for your application server's **Access Token endpoint**: `https://{YOUR_SERVER_URL}/accessToken` (If your app server is written in PHP, then you need `.php` extension at the end).
 If everything is configured correctly, you should see a long string of letters and numbers, which is a Twilio Access Token.
 Your iOS app will use a token like this to connect to Twilio.

 ### <a name="bullet6"></a>6.
 Run the app
 Now let’s go back to the `SwiftVoiceQuickstart.xcworkspace`.
 Update the placeholder of `baseURLString` with your ngrok public URL